gruntwork-io/toc/README.md

 1. **[Lambda](https://github.com/gruntwork-io/package-lambda)**: Deploy and manage AWS Lambda functions.
 The main modules are:
     1. [lambda](https://github.com/gruntwork-io/package-lambda/tree/master/modules/lambda): Deploy and manage AWS Lambda functions.
 Includes support for automatically uploading your code to AWS, configuring an IAM role for your Lambda function, and giving your Lambda function access to your VPCs.
     1. [scheduled-lambda-job](https://github.com/gruntwork-io/package-lambda/tree/master/modules/scheduled-lambda-job): Configure your Lambda function to run on a scheduled basis, like a cron job.
+    1. [keep-warm](https://github.com/gruntwork-io/package-lambda/tree/master/modules/keep-warm): This is a Lambda function you can use to invoke your other Lambda functions on a scheduled basis to keep those functions "warm," avoiding the cold start issue.
+    1. [lambda-edge](https://github.com/gruntwork-io/package-lambda/tree/master/modules/lambda-edge): This module makes it easy to deploy and manage an AWS Lambda@Edge function.
+Lambda@Edge gives you a way to run code on-demand in AWS Edge locations without having to manage servers.

-1. **[API Gateway](https://github.com/gruntwork-io/package-sam)**: Modules for deploying and managing Serverless Application Model applications with Lambda, API Gateway, and Terraform.
+1. **[API Gateway and SAM](https://github.com/gruntwork-io/package-sam)**: Modules for deploying and managing Serverless Application Model applications with Lambda, API Gateway, and Terraform.
     1. [gruntsam](https://github.com/gruntwork-io/package-sam/tree/master/modules/gruntsam): CLI tool that allows you to define your APIs using Swagger, run and test your code locally using SAM, and deploy your code to production using API Gateway and Lambda.
     1. [api-gateway-account-settings](https://github.com/gruntwork-io/package-sam/tree/master/modules/api-gateway-account-settings): set the global (regional) settings required to allow API Gateway to write to CloudWatch logs.